 *Leave of absence will only be granted where proper procedures have been followed.

 *It remains a discretionary power of the Head Teacher and Governing Body to authorise leave of absence.

-*Where the school and the parents fail to reach an agreement and the child is then absent from school the absence will be marked as unauthorised and parents could be subjected to a fine.
+*Where the school and the parents fail to reach an agreement and the child is then absent from school the absence will be marked as unauthorised and parents could be subjected to a fine by the local authority.

 Leave of Absence forms can be collected from the office.